VirtCode/hypr-dynamic-cursors/README.md

         # length in px of the simulated stick used to rotate the cursor
         # most realistic if this is your actual cursor size
         length = 20

+        # clockwise offset applied to the angle in degrees
+        # this will apply to ALL shapes
+        offset = 0.0
     }

     # for mode = tilt